QuickBirdEng/flutter_pull_to_reach_demo/README.md

 <img src="https://github.com/quickbirdstudios/pull-to-reach-demo/blob/master/banner.jpg">

-Detailed instructions can also be found in this article: <link>
+Detailed instructions can also be found in this article: https://quickbirdstudios.com/blog/flutter-pull-to-refresh-was-yesterday-checkout-pull-to-reach/

 And if you want to integrate this into your existing app, here is a great library which does that job for you: https://github.com/TiO-Design/pull_to_reach